I was on a call with a school board yesterday when a parent shouted out,

 Of the 1,097 people who walked by, only one person stopped and listened for a few moments while a couple of kids also stared from a distance.

-If a banal setting can cancel-out greatness, just think of how easily brash and tactless advertising can damage your school's brand.
+If a crude setting can cancel out greatness, just think of how easily second-rate advertising can damage your school's brand.

 Here are three tips to make your school's marketing more elegant:

 - Use Long Thin Typefaces to Convey Elegance